 Students are placed into sets for science.
-Decisions are based on both formal and informal data collected over the previous two years.
-Once GCSE pathway decisions are made in December/ January we then make additional minor set changes, allowing us to begin delivery of the GCSE specifications for the last 5 months of this academic year (Jan-May).
+Decisions are based on both formal and informal data collected throughout Key Stage 3.
+In January, we begin delivering the first units of the GCSE material.

 Key Stage 4

 Students' pathway is confirmed following their progress through the latter part of Year 9 in particular, and students' are put into one of sets, depending upon ability and GCSE science pathway.